google/crubit/rs_bindings_from_cc/README.md

 *   a C++ source file with the implementation of the bindings

-For convenience, `:test_wrapper` is a shell script that passes all Clang command line flags from the current Blaze C++ toolchain:
+For convenience, `:test_wrapper` is a shell script that passes all Clang command line flags from the current Bazel C++ toolchain:

 ```
 bazel run //rs_bindings_from_cc:test_wrapper -- --public_headers=hello_world.h